MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

   - Cross_Section_CoordinateSystem.prj
   Function: Custom coordinate system for the cross-sections.
 This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the cross-section that were not created using the MGS toolbox
   - LithologyClasses_YYYYMMDD.xlsx
-  Function: MGS's system for simplyfying Wellogic data into aggregated lithology classes
+  Function: MGS's system for simplyfying Wellogic data into aggregated lithology classes.
+This file is required for running both the *Project Creation* tool and the *Data Reformatting* tool
   - LithSticks_UPDATE_YYYYMMDD.lyrx
   Function: Symbology for borehole lines
   - NAD_1983_Hotine_Oblique_Mercator_Azimuth_Natural_Origin.prj